Observe and record animal behaviour

 • To reinforce the role of owner or handler in an appropriate context for the nominated species

-For example,
+For example:

 • "You have a dog that is in and is looking for adoption, so you test the dog’s temperament using your clinic’s testing guide (see example of guide below)

 • As you are walking past the cat cages, the dog reacts aggressively towards the cat.
-You complete the testing, and everything else is good; you walk the dog back past the cat area again and again.
+You complete the testing, and everything else is good; you walk the dog back past the cat area repeatedly.
 He reacts aggressively toward the cats.”From the example above, you can see that the dog is aggressive with cats; therefore, you would note that this dog should not be homed with cats.

 Factors to consider before developing enrichment programs